-Here is the listing of all the workshops that are not hands-on!
+Here are all the workshops that are not hands-on!
 Fascinating lectures, talks and demos from fascinating presenters.
-You'll be able to ask questions during any of the "Live on Zoom" workshops when they happen during festival weekend: since we'll have the Zoom chat window for these windows with occasionally being able to speak directly to the presenter.
+You'll be able to ask questions during any of the "Live on Zoom" workshops when they happen during festival weekend because we'll have the Zoom chat window to capture your questions to the presenter.
 All of the "live" lectures will be recorded as they happen and will be available for later replay during the term of your subscription: All-Access (which runs from July 5 to October 31) or a Limited-Time (running from July 12-July 31).
 Archive Videos are only available to those who have purchased access that segment.
 HHSI Lectures are part of the Festival of Early Irish Harp, an optional Sunday Add-on.

 (click on any workshop to learn more about what it covers)

 Dennis Waring of Waring Harps will guide you through the construction of their 19-string, corrugated cardboard and wood harp, built from their unique kit.
 In the first part you'll build the harp and in the second part you'll string it and tune it.
 Purchase the kits before the festival for the discounted price of $125+$50 shipping.